Someone like You (Adele song): Recording and composition

-Adele later collaborated with famed musician and producer Dan Wilson to write "Someone like You" which was one of the final songs composed for the album.
-Prior to meeting with Wilson, Adele said she wrote some of the lyrics using her acoustic guitar.
-The two sat around the piano for two days and brainstormed various melodies and lyrics, and ultimately decided to keep the musical production sparse: "We just wrote it on the piano and then we recorded it when it was written.
+Adele took these rudemntary lyrical and musical ideas to the recording session with Wilson, where the two sat around the piano to try out various melodies and lyrics.
+They decided to keep the musical production sparse: "We just wrote it on the piano and then we recorded it when it was written.
 It wasn't sort of like recording it and listening to it thinking 'where can we go next?'
 It was really old school."
 During an interview with Billboard, Wilson stated that while writing the song, they wanted to make it as personal as possible.
 He added "We didn't try to make it open-ended so it could apply to 'anybody.'
 We tried to make it as personal as possible.
 She may not have had a melodic hook or a specific lyrical idea, but she always knew what she wanted to say.
 She definitely had a master plan."
-The song was recorded at Harmony Studios in West Hollywood, California with Wilson playing piano.
-Philip Allen engineered in the studio.
+The song was recorded at Harmony Studios in West Hollywood, California with Wilson playing piano and Philip Allen as engineer.
 The mixing was done by Tom Elmhirst and Dan Parry while the mastering was finished by Tom Coyne.